osmany34/edu-token-hub/README.md

 ## 🎯 Project Overview

-The RWA Investment Platform allows users to invest in tokenized real estate, commodities, and infrastructure projects.
+The AssetFlow allows users to invest in tokenized real estate, commodities, and infrastructure projects.
 Built on the Stellar blockchain, it ensures fast and secure transactions with a professional web interface.

 ---